TutsGhost/win10_Improve-Guide/Guide.md

    - Prevent needing to restart your PC on program crashes

-      - press "Ctrl" + "Shift" + "Esc" (your task manager should be open now
+      + press "Ctrl" + "Shift" + "Esc" (your task manager should open up now)
       + Go into "Options" -> click on "Always on top"
       + now the Task Manager will always be in the front of any application, no Alt+F4 and pc-restart-fiddeling anymore

 - Windows 10 Telemetry, Cortana and More (more privacy oriented)